 - Represented the managing member in a dispute regarding several LLCs that were established to develop real estate in Southern California.
 The plaintiffs alleged that our client breached his fiduciary duties as the managing member and sought compensatory and punitive damages, as well as an accounting.
-Following a bench trial in 2016, the Los Angeles Superior Court denied the plaintiffs’ claims in their entirety and granted our client’s cross-complaint, awarding him damages and all of the attorneys’ fees they sought to recover.
+Following a bench trial in 2016, the Los Angeles superior court denied the plaintiffs’ claims in their entirety and granted our client’s cross-complaint, awarding him damages and all of the attorneys’ fees they sought to recover.

 - Secured a significant victory for rap superstar Jay-Z in copyright infringement case relating to the use of a sample of a small snippet of an Egyptian song, Khosara Khosara in the hit song Big Pimpin’.
 After six days of trial, a federal judge in Los Angeles granted all defendants judgment as a matter of law.

 - Won an anti-SLAPP motion that resulted in dismissal of claims against Bunim-Murray Productions, Kris Jenner, and Kim, Kourtney and Khloe Kardashian.